glycerine/spin_paxos/README.md

 stalls and completes no rounds without this correction, as the acceptor does not reply with any phase 1 promise message.

+I would also note that in the original, they stop checking for correctness once a value is chosen, which is quite a bit weaker than checking for the chosen value not being overwritten with a different value in a subsequent round, the essential correctness (safety) condition.
+So consider this a useful learning example, rather than any kind of complete proof.

 In summary, the included Promela files are my creation, with lots of renames and upgrades, but these rest on the bones provided by Delzanno et al.